hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

 ## setup/vault_kubernetes
-This role check HashiCorp Vault for existing of policies, roles and auth method.
-When these don't exist, then creates them.
+This role checks HashiCorp Vault for existing of admin-vault-auth SA.
+When this doesn't exist, then creates it.

 ## Tasks:
 ### 1. Check namespace is created
 This task checking if namespaces for stewards of organizations are created.
 It uses *k8s_facts* Ansible role.
-This task waits 10 time for 35 seconds for creating namespace.

 #### Variables:
  - component_ns: A name of namespace of organization.